Paink64/HPC-AI-Resources/HPC‐HelloWorld‐JupyterNotebook.md

      ```

 2. **Verify Galyleo Availability**:
-   - Confirm that Galyleo is available in your PATH:
+   - Confirm that Galyleo is available in your PATH by echoing the PATH variable:

      ```bash
-     which galyleo
+     echo $PATH
      ```

-   - This should return the path to the Galyleo executable.
+   - This will display the directories included in your PATH.
+Ensure that the path to Galyleo is listed among them.

-## 🔧 Step 3: Loading Necessary Modules
+## 🆔 Step 3: Identifying Your Project ID

-1. **Load the Galyleo Module**:
-   - Load the Galyleo module for your session:
+1. **List Available Projects**:
+   - To view your valid project IDs, run the following command:

      ```bash
-     module load galyleo/0.7.4
+     expanse-client
      ```

-2. **Confirm Loaded Modules**:
-   - Verify that Galyleo and other necessary modules are loaded:

-     ```bash
-     module list
-     ```

-   - Ensure that `galyleo/0.7.4` is listed among the loaded modules.
+   - This will display a list of projects associated with your account.

+2. **Select the Appropriate Project ID**:
+   - Identify the project ID you intend to use for your session.

 ## 🚀 Step 4: Launching JupyterLab